 There are actually quite a few simple and effective ways to fill nail holes in drywall without having to break out the paint.

-Step By Step Guide On Filling Nail Holes In Drywall Without Painting
+Step By Step Guide On How to Fill Holes in Drywall Without Using Paint

 To fill nail holes in drywall without painting, you will need the following: